Malta: Politics

-The House of Representatives is nominally made up of 65 members of parliament whereby 5 members of parliament are elected from each of the thirteen electoral districts.
-However, where a party wins an absolute majority of votes but does not have a majority of seats, that party is given additional seats to ensure a parliamentary majority.
-The 80th article of the Constitution of Malta provides that the president appoint as prime minister "... the member of the House of Representatives who, in his judgment, is best able to command the support of a majority of the members of that House".
+The President of Malta, a largely ceremonial position, is appointed for a five-year term by a resolution of the House of Representatives carried by a simple majority.
+The president is the head of state.
+Myriam Spiteri Debono was elected on 27 March 2024 President of the republic by members of parliament in an indirect election.
+The 80th article of the Constitution of Malta provides that the president appoint as prime minister "the member of the House of Representatives who, in his judgment, is best able to command the support of a majority of the members of that House".

 Maltese politics is a two-party system dominated by the Labour Party (Partit Laburista), a centre-left social democratic party, and the Nationalist Party (Partit Nazzjonalista), a centre-right Christian democratic party.
 The Labour Party has been the governing party since 2013 and is currently led by Prime Minister Robert Abela, who has been in office since 13 January 2020.
-The Nationalist Party, with Bernard Grech as its leader, is currently in opposition.
-There are a number of small political parties in Malta which have no parliamentary representation.
+There are also a number of small political parties in Malta which have no parliamentary representation.

-Until the Second World War, Maltese politics was dominated by the Language Question fought out by Italophone and Anglophone parties.
-Post-war politics dealt with constitutional questions on the relations with Britain (first with integration then independence) and, eventually, relations with the European Union.
+Corruption, money laundering, and government maladministration in Malta have significantly increased since the Labour Party returned to power.
+In fact, Malta's record of clean governance has decreased since 2013, and the country is now considered among one of the worst EU member states in tackling corruption according to Transparency International.
+The same association reported that Malta dropped to its lowest ever ranking of 65th place in a report published in February 2025.

-Since Malta is a republic, the head of state in Malta is the President of the Republic.
-The current President of the Republic is George Vella, who was appointed in 2019 after being nominated both by the Labour Party and the Nationalist Party as opposition.
-He is the tenth president to be appointed.
+According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Malta performs in the mid to high range on overall democratic measures, with particular weaknesses in absence of corruption and civic engagement.